pwinston/webmon/README.md

 # What Can I Do?

-* Issues and PR's need, including this README.
+* Issues and PR's needed, including this README.
 * Improve or modify the existing webmon pages.
 * Create new webmon pages.
 * Modify napari to send out more interesting data.